A lot or a little?

 Is it any good?

-The concepts behind this movie are admirable: introducing a young boy who is fearful and ultimately finds the courage to participate in life; and showing kids the joy to be found in various genres of literature and books.
+The concepts behind this movie are admirable.
+A young boy who is fearful ultimately finds the courage to participate in life, and kids learn the joy to be found in various genres of literature and books.
 The execution, however, fails to illuminate the messages in either a clear or imaginative way.
 Fictional characters are introduced in a smattering of short action scenes, which neither make them appealing nor give them any purpose other than to battle and do harm.
 The scenes that are supposed to inspire Richard's courage are so badly constructed that the audience never experiences the boy's move past his fears to save himself or his friends.
 Worst of all, with the exception of one cleverly-drawn scene in which a painting deconstructs to wrap the library in brilliant color, the animation is unimaginative and ordinary at best.

 Families can talk about the difference between real fear and imagined fear.
 What are you afraid of?
 Which fears do you have that you think might be exaggerated or not based on reality?